penumbra-zone/penumbra/docs/guide/src/pcli/transaction.md

 +------------+----------+--------------+-------------------------+-------+-----------------+---------------+
 ```

-You can see this yourself by running `pcli query ibc channels` and comparing the output you see
-with what's shown above.
+You should see something comparable to the example output above.
 It's possible the output will include mention of other chains.

-The output above shows that the IBC channel id on Penumbra is 0, and on Osmosis it's 6105.
+The output above shows that the IBC channel id on Penumbra is 0, and on the [Osmosis testnet] it's 6105.
 To initiate an IBC withdrawal from Penumbra testnet to Osmosis testnet:

 ```bash
 pcli tx withdraw --to <OSMOSIS_ADDRESS> --channel <CHANNEL_ID> 5gm
 ```

-Unfortunately the CLI tooling for Osmosis is cumbersome.
-For now, use `hermes` as a user agent
-for the Osmosis testnet, as described in the [IBC dev docs](../dev/ibc.md).
+You should only use channels that you trust, otherwise transfers could fail, leading to loss of funds.

 [Osmosis testnet]: https://docs.osmosis.zone/overview/endpoints#testnet-networks